|Lee C. Bollinger|

 Long a supporter of the arts, Bollinger created the Columbia Arts Initiative to enhance the role of the arts across many facets of the student experience and university life.
 In proposing that the University invest in long-term growth in upper Manhattan, he has committed to expanding Columbia’s already extensive civic partnerships that work to improve education, health care and economic opportunity in West Harlem, Washington Heights and other local New York neighborhoods.

-Bollinger is a director of The Washington Post Company, and a member of the Pulitzer Prize Board.
+Bollinger is a director of Graham Holdings Company, and a member of the Pulitzer Prize Board.
 Bollinger is also a fellow of the American Academy of Arts and Sciences and a member of the American Philosophical Society.